-This week’s newsletter covers police shooting victim Saheed Vassell, the blatant contradiction between what first lady Melania Trump wears and says and an exclusive Mic Dispatch interview with Rep. Beto O’Rourke, who ran for Senate in the midterm elections.
+This week’s newsletter covers police shooting victim Saheed Vassell, the blatant contradiction between what first lady Melania Trump wears and says and an exclusive Mic Dispatch interview with Texas state Rep. Beto O’Rourke, who ran for Senate in the midterm elections.

 Read on for more.